 The shop was also a library in the 19th century and in more recent times, the 1960s, was a Curry's branch.
 This was replaced with a Spar food shop in the 90s.

 The premises and land were purchased in 2003 by entrepreneur Doug Hill who renovated and converted the existing buildings and added a new build extension to form what you see today.

-Over a decade ago on July 4th 2007 the biggest change in its entire history took place as it opened as The Gauntlet shopping Thoroughfare.
+Over a decade ago on July 4th 2007 arguably the biggest change in Glastonbury history took place as it was opened as The Gauntlet shopping Thoroughfare.

 The Gauntlet went on to scoop two major awards in three categories for renovation,

 commercial build and design, best in Mendip and best in the West.
 Unfortunately it failed to make the Nationals and the new Wembley stadium became the National champions.

 Today, the Gauntlet serves the public as a new retailing centre, a new street having entered a new place in history, where tourist from all over the world marvel in its appeal.
 The Gauntlet has become a Jewell in Glastonburys crown and an a Global iconic landmark in the process.
 The boutique shops selling various interesting merchandise